dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Turned off the matchparen plugin for MUMPS code in settings.vim
+* Left matchparen plugin on, but turned off matchpairs for brackets and braces
-* Fixed a bug caused by using the built-in matchparen commands in settings.vim